gordonguthrie/pometo/docs/error_reference/errors.md

 A ← 2 3 4 ⍴ 1 2 3 4 5 6
 2 /[6] A
 --^
-INDEX ERROR (Invalid Axis:6) on line 2 at character 3
+INDEX ERROR [Invalid Axis: 6 ] on line 2 at character 3
 ```

 # LENGTH ERROR